pulsejet/memories/docs/hw-transcoding.md

 !!! warning "Memories v6+ required"

     This method is only supported in Memories v6 and newer.
-For older versions, see [below](#external-transcoder-v5).
+If you're on an old version, see the instructions [here](https://github.com/pulsejet/memories/blob/v5.5.0/docs/hw-transcoding.md#external-transcoder).

-[go-vod](https://github.com/pulsejet/go-vod), the transcoder of Memories, comes with a pre-built Docker image based on `linuxserver/ffmpeg`.
+[go-vod](https://github.com/pulsejet/memories/tree/master/go-vod), the transcoder of Memories, comes with a pre-built Docker image based on `linuxserver/ffmpeg`.
 The docker image connects to your Nextcloud instance and pulls the go-vod binary on startup.
 To set up an external transcoder, follow these steps.

 1. Use a `docker-compose.yml` that runs the go-vod container and mounts the Nextcloud data directories to it.
 You must specify `NEXTCLOUD_HOST` to match the name of your Nextcloud container.